 Look first to your school families to see if there’s a masseuse parent who will donate their time or offer a substantial discount.

 Hit the pavement and visit local retailers to see if they’d be willing to give your teachers or volunteers a discount or even a coupon for your teachers and staff and create a one of a kind discount card just for them!

 8. Eliminate a major stressor… for a day or two

 Take over car line duty during morning drop off or afternoon pickup.

 Bonus points if you take over on a rainy or particularly cold day so staff tasked with this duties can stay dry and warm.

 This is a no brainer monotonous task that you can do to relieve teachers from doing.

-10. Organize a storage area
+10. Clean up a forgotten area

 Sometimes there are some small tasks that you can do for a staff member that helps them out a lot, so don’t be shy about asking!

 Get a list of all staff birthdays at the beginning of the year and make a birthday card for each staff, or bring in a balloon!